The Satanic Rites of Dracula: Production

 The feature was not released in the United States until 1978, when Dynamite Entertainment distributed a heavily edited version under the title Count Dracula and His Vampire Bride.

-The film appears to have been the first to feature a silver bullet being used against a vampire.
-Hammer had previously featured a silver bullet from a melted cross in The Curse of the Werewolf (1961).

-Critical reception
+Reception

 AllMovie called it the "least interesting" film in the Hammer Dracula series.
 Time Out wrote, "a lot of weak action scenes and weaker lines, but still a vast improvement on Dracula A.D.
 1972."